 DANNY WILLIAMSON of Yuna fame expands the Willies Jeep story a degree or two.
-He concurs with Jacks “Ping” stories and further he explains that the Jeep and particularly the V8 motor got tested to the full over a year or two and not surprisingly it, the V8, got a little tired.
+He concurs with Jacks “Ping” stories and further he explains that the Jeep and particularly the V8 motor got tested to the full over a year or two and not surprisingly it [the V8] got a little tired.
 Conveniently and coincidently Ned had a oldish truck on the property he had purchased some time back and he decided to list it for sale.
 Danny explains that as far as Ned knew this truck had a relatively new “side banger Ford V8” motor under the bonnet which is exactly how he advertised it and how he eventually sold it to no other than to Jim Williamson.
-The Williamsons soon discovered, but Ned was to never know, that “newish side bagger V8” had been swapped out of the truck and into the Jeep under the cover of darkness by no other than his sons Tim and Des!
+[Danny’s Dad] The Williamsons however soon discovered, but Ned was never to know, that the “newish side bagger V8” had been swapped out of the truck and into the Jeep under the cover of darkness by no other than his sons Tim and Des!
 This of course extended that legendry Jeeps conquests for years to come.

 PETER BRODERICK worked for Ned when he was almost just a kid.
 Peter was a Christian Brothers College (CBC) boy from Tardun who because he was an orphan was what was known then as a Ward of the State.
 Interestingly one of the first jobs he did with Ned along with Des, Ned’s second son and others, was the mammoth task of levelling the sand hills at the back of St Patrick’s School in Geraldton.
 “St Pats” as it was called was run by those same Christian Brothers who were at Tardun and who had the responsibility of educating and rearing Peter but more to the point they were the same group of Christian Brothers that Ned had “waged war with” at Fremantle all those years earlier.